What’s the real truth behind counter offers?

 For as long as I can remember, 3rd party recruiters have held the view that candidates accepting counter-offers is a bad idea – not just for them and their fee, but also for the candidate’s immediate career prospects.

-The most popular rationale employed to justify this is that once a candidate accepts a counter-offer from their current employer, that employer will no longer trust them and that their time there will be limited.
+The most popular rationale used to justify this is that once a candidate accepts a counter-offer, their employer will no longer trust them and that their time there will be limited.

 It used to be a point of view that I also subscribed to – especially back in the day when I was a contingency recruiter.
 It’s an easy opinion to buy into when you’ve had a piece of business fall out of bed because the candidate decided to stay where they were.

-There are hundreds of blogs and articles urging candidates not to ever accept a counter-offer.
-And, true to social media’s new obsession with easy to digest graphics, I saw this today:
+There are hundreds of blogs and articles urging candidates to never accept a counter-offer.
+And, true to social media’s new new obsession with easy to digest graphics, I saw this today:

 But how true is this?

-The figure of 93% seemed unreasonably high and not consistent with my experiences (albeit remembered anecodotally) of dealing with these issues – especially when working inhouse.
+The figure of 93% seemed unreasonably high and not consistent with my experiences (albeit remembered anecdotally) of dealing with these issues – especially when working inhouse.

 I did a little digging around on the Internet.
 I started with the Wall Street Journal and found no links (or mentions) of this study but instead, found two articles that referenced it – as did many of the other blogs/articles I looked at.